Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 The splash should be Vanilla, but it's actually Strawberry.

-{{< nobottommargin >}}This happens because the splash graphic automatically resets after being added to a parent object and a Neopets developer attempted to fix this by writing this code:{{< /nobottommargin >}}
+{{< nobottommargin >}}This happens because the splash graphic automatically resets after being added to a parent object, and a Neopets developer attempted to fix this by writing this code:{{< /nobottommargin >}}
 ```js
 setTimeout(function() {
     Z56[2].splash.gotoAndStop(Z56[3] - 1);